-‘Highway to hell’: Dutch climate activist fights sedition charge
+‘Driving us to ruin’: Netherlands climate protesters fight fossil fuels

 After his ordeal with the police, he was slapped with a three-month restraining order from protesting on the A12 highway.
 Since it expired in May, he has attended three demonstrations while continuing to encourage participation on social media.

-On September 9, Sloot joined nearly 10,000 people on the A12, where police blasted them with water cannon and about 2,500 were detained.
+On September 9, Sloot joined more than 10,000 people on the A12, where police blasted them with water cannon and about 2,500 were detained.
 They called for the government to end all fossil fuel subsidies, a cornerstone demand of many Dutch climate activists.

 The Dutch government spends nearly $40bn a year on subsidies for the industry, according to a study published this month by The Centre for Research on Multinational Corporations.